edwardchen97/Magnolify/README.md

 # magnolify
-It's like Spotify, but it can only play Magnolia by Playboi Carti
+Mirrored the Spotify UI, however only built a one-page app that only displays the track title, artist, and ability to pause/play, skip to next/previous song, shuffle, and repeat.
+Oh, and it can only play one song, which is Magnolia by Playboi Carti.